rlj1202/sce212-pa2-2019f/README.md

 - Use the program for PA1 to generate the machine codes for the testing input.
 Further, you can paste your `translate()` function from PA1 into pa2.c and compile with `-DINPUT_ASSEMBLY` to make the program inputs assembly instead of machine code!
 - Use `strtoimax/strtol` to implement `load_program()`.
-- Sometimes, values seem to be flipped because MIPS is big endian whereas x86 is little endian.
-Careful to handle the endianness! (if you `printf()` an integer value, it will be interpreted as little endian!!!)
+- Be careful to handle endianness.
+Sometimes, values seem to be flipped because MIPS is big endian whereas x86 is little endian.
+If you `printf()` an integer value, it will be interpreted as little endian!!!
 - You can make a pull request to correct mistakes / bugfixes.
 This will be accounted for your bonus points.
 - From this project, some testcases will show only the decision (i.e., pass or fail) not the details.
 However, the their results will be used for grading.
 - Do not modify codes in restriction zones.
 However, you can do whatever you want outside the zones.